Originally posted 1/24/19.

 I’m of the opinion that there really isn’t a veil; the headphone is simply less bright.
 There’s no lost detail.
 It just doesn’t sound abrasive or harsh.
 And that’s most certainly a good thing.

 The LCD-2’s treble is absolutely fantastic.
 In fact, you can push these to loud volumes with zero distortion.
 Normally when you turn the volume up quite a bit, the headphone starts to sound way too bright, even if it wasn’t a bright headphone in the first place.
 With the LCD-2 it’s the opposite in that it won’t be fatiguing in the slightest.

-The LCD-2 is the type of headphone that will make you think someone is in the room with you.
+The LCD-2 is the type of headphones that will make you think someone is in the room with you.

-Periodically I would look around to make sure I wasn’t about to get obliterated by Jason Voorhees or something.
+Periodically I would look around to make sure I wasn’t about to get obliterated by Jason Voorhees.

 Instrument separation is also fantastic, as stuff is just given ample room to breathe and express itself.
 All of this comes together in a very organic and natural way.

 That’s the best part about the LCD-2.
 They’re smooth like butter.
 It’s hard to explain, but they have this effortless rhythm that’s unmistakable when you hear it.
 It sounds like nothing you’ve ever experienced before.

 I believe an Audeze to be very very close to what you get out of a theater-like presentation.
 It very closely mimics that type of experience and makes you excited about music again.
 It’s the type of headphone that makes familiar albums sound fresh and new.

 The LCD-2 is truly a headphone capable of multiple genres.